-On 28th May 2017 at midday we encourage everyone to join the international community flooding social media by tweeting pictures of themselves blowing bubbles using the hashtag #BubblesforBladderCancer.
+At noon on the last Sunday in May we encourage everyone to join the international social media community by sharing pictures of themselves blowing bubbles using the hashtag #BubblesforBladderCancer.

 Canada: Bladder Cancer Canada

-UK: Fight Bladder Cancer or Action Bladder Cancer
+UK: Fight Bladder Cancer and Action Bladder Cancer

 USA: Bladder Cancer Advocacy Network